jimasp/behave-vsc/README.md

         └── web.py
     ```

-- If your features folder is not called `features`, or is not in your project root, or you have multiple features folders, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the features `paths`:
+- If your features folder is not called `features`, or is not in your project root, or you have multiple features folders in your project root, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the features `paths`:

   - Example A, features folder is a subfolder called `my_folder/my_features`:

     ```ini
-    # behave.ini
+    # behave.ini (or .behaverc, setup.cfg, tox.ini)
     [behave]
     paths=my_folder/my_features
     ```